 “Villanova University is delighted to honor Professor Gates for his work as an internationally known advocate for science and science education,” said the Rev. Kail Ellis, OSA, PhD, Villanova University’s Vice President for Academic Affairs.
 “In addition to his outstanding scientific achievements, Professor Gates believes that faith enables science – as it allows us to contemplate our relationship with each other and with the Creator – while acknowledging that science is essential for the survival of our species in a world beset with climate change.”

 Added Fr.
 Ellis, “Professor Gates has said that science is ultimately also ‘an act of faith—faith that we will be capable of understanding the way the universe is put together.’
 This is the foundation on which the Mendel Medal was established.”

-Dr. Zewail will deliver the 2012 Mendel Medal Lecture, “Revolutions in Science and Society,” on Friday, Sept.
-7, at 2 p.m. in the Villanova Room of the Connelly Center, located on the campus of Villanova University.
+Dr. Gates will deliver the 2013 Mendel Medal Lecture, “On the Uncertainty of Disbelief,” at 2 p.m., Friday, Nov.
+15, in the Villanova Room of the Connelly Center.
 The event is free and open to the public.

 Dr. Gates has avidly promoted science and science education as a frequent guest on The Public Broadcast System’s NOVA productions and as a featured presenter at the World Science Festivals.
 He has delivered the annual Karplus Lecture to the National Science Teachers Association and has received the Public Understanding of Science and Technology Award from the American Association for the Advancement of Science.